ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 #### ajax

 - `ajax` body serialization will now use default XHR behavior in all cases.
-If the body is a `Blob`, `ArrayBuffer`, any array buffer view (like a byte sequence, e.g. `Uint8Array`, etc), `FormData`, `URLSearchParams`, `string`, or `ReadableStream`, default handling is use.
+If the body is a `Blob`, `ArrayBuffer`, any array buffer view (like a byte sequence, e.g. `Uint8Array`, etc), `FormData`, `URLSearchParams`, `string`, or `ReadableStream`, default handling is used.
 If the `body` is otherwise `typeof` `"object"`, then it will be converted to JSON via `JSON.stringify`, and the `Content-Type` header will be set to `application/json;charset=utf-8`.
 All other types will emit an error.
 - The `Content-Type` header passed to `ajax` configuration no longer has any effect on the serialization behavior of the AJAX request.
 - For TypeScript users, `AjaxRequest` is no longer the type that should be explicitly used to create an `ajax`.
 It is now `AjaxConfig`, although the two types are compatible, only `AjaxConfig` has `progressSubscriber` and `createXHR`.
 - Ajax implementation drops support for IE10 and lower.
-This puts us in-line with other implementations and helps clean up code in this area
+This puts us in line with other implementations and helps clean up code in this area

 #### AjaxRequest

 - `AjaxRequest` is no longer used to type the configuration argument for calls to `ajax`.
 The new type is `AjaxConfig`.
-This was done to disambiguate two very similar types with different use cases. `AjaxRequest` is still there, but properties have changed, and it is used to show what final request information was send as part of an event response.
+This was done to disambiguate two very similar types with different use cases. `AjaxRequest` is still there, but properties have changed, and it is used to show what final request information was sent as part of an event response.

 ### New Features